Contact us for more info about Colombia Road Cycling Adventure

 DAY 8

 Our challenge today and a tour highlight, is the ‘Paramo de Letras’, one of the longest and most demanding climbs in the world.
 This is where Colombian cyclists train for international competitions.
 The top of the 81km climb sits at 3,600m above sea level and by this time you will have achieved nearly 4,000m of climbing.
-Its mostly downhill from here through the mountainous coffee growing region to Manizales, a midsize city with steep streets and well known for its culture and theatre festivals.
+Here we load up and transfer to our unique lodge tucked away in the mountains.
+With its thermal springs, birdlife wonderland and fantastic views, it’s a great location for tomorrow’s well deserved rest day.

 Meals: Breakfast, Lunch, Dinner